 - Pain or discomfort in the lower tummy (abdomen).
-The pain may be constant or intermittent.
-Pain may only occur when you have sex.

 - Periods sometimes become irregular, or may become heavier or lighter than usual.